 - Cut the dough into eight portions.
 Shape each piece by hand into a sausage and roll each one tightly in an 8 x 8-inch (20 x 20 cm) sheet of plastic wrap.
 Knot the ends.

-- Put the sausages in a steamer and steam for 30 minutes.
+- Steam each batch of sausages in the steamer basket for 30 minutes over an inch or so of gently simmering wanter.
 Let cool completely.
 Remove the plastic wrap.

 - Brush the sausages with olive oil and grill them over direct heat for 4 to 5 minutes each side.

 Tip: Spanish Padrón peppers make quite a good accompaniment for our chorizo.
 Brush the peppers with a little olive oil and roast them in a cast-iron frying pan or on a griddle.
 Serve them with coarse sea salt.

 Over 80 Recipes—Seared, Skewered, Smoking Hot! by Nadine Horn and Jörg Mayer

 BBQ is almost synonymous with summer—nothing feels as seasonally appropriate as a deck, an open flame, and the flip of a hamburger.
 Unfortunately, that leaves vegans out of a quintessential warm weather tradition.
 Here is the ultimate guide to a VBQ, a smoky, succulent, and entirely meat-free alternative that will dazzle vegans and omnivores alike.